Tartus: Art and festivals

-Many poets and writers lived in Tartous, including Saadallah Wannous, Muhammad Omran, Rasha Omran and Nadim Muhammad, and there are writers who hold their literary seminars and lectures in the city cultural center.
+Many poets and writers have lived in Tartus, including Saadallah Wannous, Muhammad Omran, Rasha Omran and Nadim Muhammad.
+Some writers hold their literary seminars and lectures in the local cultural center.

 Museum

 St. Mary's Cathedral was originally built in the 12th century as a Templar church.
 The cathedral was used as a mosque after the Muslim capture of the city, then as a barracks by the Ottomans.
 It was renovated under the French Mandate and since 1956, the building has housed the National Museum of Tartus, which exhibits antiquities recovered from Amrit and many other places in the region.